Tender Jargon Buster

 Another term for alternative bid.

 Statement describing how an organisation wishes to be in the future.
-Also see Mission Statement.
+See Mission Statement.

 If you come across anything which is not explained in this glossary please contact us and we will endeavour to help.
 If you have any comments, corrections or ideas please use the contact form